-Additionally, the Plan must be reviewed and evaluated at least once every five years per $40 \ CFR \$ 112.5(b).
 As a result of the review and evaluation, the SPCC will be amended within six months of the review to include more effective prevention and control technology if the technology has been field-proven at the time of the review and will reduce the likelihood of a discharge.
 Amendments must be implemented as soon as possible, but not later than six months following preparation of the amendment.
 Amendments will be documented using the SPCC Plan Management Review Record included at the beginning of the SPCC Plan.
-A Professional Engineer must certify any technical amendment to the Plan in accordance with 40 CFR § 112.3(d).
-The certification is located at the beginning of this Plan.
+A Professional Engineer must certify any technical amendment to the SPCC Plan in accordance with 40 CFR § 112.3(d).
+The certification is located at the beginning of this plan.

-The Regional Administrator also may require amendment of the SPCC Plan under 40 CFR § 112.4 if the Plan is found not to meet the requirements of 40 CFR Part 112 or that amendment is necessary to prevent and contain discharges from the facility.
+The Regional Administrator also may require amendment of the SPCC Plan under 40 CFR § 112.4 if the plan is found not to meet the requirements of 40 CFR Part 112 or that amendment is necessary to prevent and contain discharges from the facility.

-PGDP SPCC Plan was last revised and issued in April 2018, which was consistent with the review requirements per 40 CFR § 112.5(b).
-This revision reflects the ongoing operational changes at PGDP that have resulted from deactivation and remediation.
+The SPCC Plan was last revised and issued in April 2020, which was consistent with the review requirements per 40 CFR § 112.5(b).
+This revision reflects the ongoing operational changes at PGDP that have resulted from deactivation and remediation, including updates to the phone system, Contractor organizational structure, operating plans and procedures, operational status of the C-538 Switchyard, and inventory.